The new date for this event is April the 7th 2022 from 19:00 to 21:00 uur.

-In the end of January the Dutch Academy of Sciences and Arts (KMAW) organizes the "Evening of the Abel prize", a yearly event with as goal to discuss aspects of the research of the latest Abel prize laureates.
+In April the Dutch Academy of Sciences and Arts (KMAW) organizes the "Evening of the Abel prize", a yearly event with as goal to discuss aspects of the research of the latest Abel prize laureates.
 The event is meant for a general audience and it is a unique opportunity to hear about modern mathematics!
 This time the event has an extra special touch as both prize winners will be present and speak about their work in front of a wide audience.

 On the website of the Academy we read:

 "The Abel Prize is regarded as the 'Nobel Prize in Mathematics' and has been awarded annually since 2003.
 The 2021 Abel Prize has been awarded to Israeli computer scientist Avi Wigderson and Hungarian mathematician László Lovász."